Sikh defies racist taunts to be mayor of New Jersey city

-WASHINGTON - Last Tuesday night (Nov 7), Mr Ravi Bhalla was tracking the vote count in the mayoral election from his campaign office when one by one, his opponents called him to concede.
+Last Tuesday night, Mr Ravi Bhalla was tracking the vote count in the mayoral election from his campaign office when one by one, his opponents called him to concede.

 He had become one of only a few Sikhs to be elected mayor of an American city - and the first-ever for Hoboken, a city of some 55,000 people west of Manhattan in New York, across the Hudson River in the state of New Jersey.